-The United Nations University Institute for Sustainability and Peace (UNU-ISP), Tokyo, invites applications for its new intensive four-week course on Renewable Energy, developed under the framework of the University Network for Climate and Ecosystems Change Adaptation Research (UN-CECAR), a collaborative initiative of more than 20 leading universities across Asia.
-UN-CECAR — for which UNU-ISP acts as the Secretariat — is committed to developing postgraduate educational and research programmes on climate and ecosystems change, and sustainability science.
+The UNU Institute for the Advanced Study of Sustainability (UNU-IAS) invites applications for its new intensive four-week course on Renewable Energy, which will run from 2 to 25 April 2014.
+The course was developed under the framework of the University Network for Climate and Ecosystems Change Adaptation Research (UN-CECAR), a collaborative initiative of more than 20 leading universities across Asia.
+UN-CECAR — for which UNU-IAS acts as the Secretariat — is committed to developing postgraduate educational and research programmes on climate and ecosystems change, and sustainability science.
 This course is organized with the support of the Graduate Program in Sustainability Science-Global Leadership Initiative (GPSS-GLI) of the University of Tokyo.

 This pioneering course will cover a range of issues on the science, technology, economics and policies of renewable energy.
 It will include such hard topics as small hydropower, solar, geothermal, bio-, wind, marine, fuel cell and hydrogen energy, and such soft topics as energy demand and supply, economics, security, and policy.
 Students also will receive practical training with clean-energy analysis software (RETScreen and HOMER).

-Students will be provided accommodation (in an affordable hotel close to UNU) during their stay in Tokyo.
+UNU-IAS will assist students through the courses, acknowledging that students may experience difficulties in adjusting to a new country and culture.
+Students will be provided with accommodation (in an affordable hotel close to the UNU building) during their stay in Tokyo.

-For more information, see the Spring 2013 Renewable Energy Courses page on the UNU-ISP website.
+For more information on requirements and course application procedure, see the course page on the UNU-IAS website.